 Initiatives are the activities, tasks, and projects you must accomplish to achieve the OKR.

 Let’s get back to our goal of doubling up.
 We’ve chosen several key results we’ll use to evaluate our success in the future.
 The KRs are to increase the MRR to X and decrease the Churn rate to Y. And these are the initiatives:

 I think this part is exact.
 But what should you do with your current KPIs?

 The secret to OKRs vs. KPIs — you need both!

 Company priorities may change, and your OKRs will represent that.
-But KPI is things you regularly track, as the number of apps installed from your blog.
-Thus, some of your KPIs should be abandoned due to irrelevancy, and others will become part of OKR.
+But you regularly track KPI, such as the number of apps installed from your blog.
+Thus, some KPIs should be abandoned due to irrelevancy, and others will become part of OKR.

 Use OKRs for goal-setting and improving your business and KPIs for monitoring general business performance.